Flash Report: JDRF Research Grant Funding Lowest Level in 10 Years

 October 21, 2014

-A recent JDCA survey polled the T1D community to examine why people participate in diabetes fundraising walks and what makes these walks so successful.
-This report addresses why people walk, what they expect from walks, and how these events are so effective at generating revenue.
+This report addresses why people walk in diabetes fundraising walks, what they expect from walks, and how these events are so effective at generating revenue.
 Click here to read more.

 A Practical Cure Perspective on Doug Melton's Research